Blog

 Item Details

-ROOMS, opened in 2002, hosts many jazz and acoustic events.
-It's a space for sitting and listening to music intently, unlike loud rock.
-If you're looking for jazz or folk musicians, this is the place to frequent.
+ROOMS, founded in 2002, primarily hosts jazz and acoustic events.
+Unlike loud rock, it's a space dedicated to presenting music with careful attention.
+If you're looking for jazz or folk band members, this is where you should frequent.

 Yakuin and Kiyokawa Areas